 Discover the evolution of "emotional fitness" from its recognition in 1949 to today’s innovative approaches.
-We’ve transcended traditional methods like journaling, and instead are embracing the "Tuesday" app, which pairs with wearable technology for real-time emotional insights.
+We’ve transcended traditional methods like journaling, and instead are embracing the SIX app, which pairs with wearable technology for real-time emotional insights.
 This app helps you build resilience and manage your emotional health effectively, allowing you to thrive in our complex world.

 In 1949, the world was teetering on the brink of profound changes: Harry S. Truman was elected president of the United States, the Soviet Union tested its first atomic bomb, and the Chinese Communist Party consolidated power and established the People’s Republic of China.
 During these transformative global events, American students performed "duck and cover" drills in preparation for nuclear war – a stark indicator of the era’s pervasive anxiety and fear.